Getting older can be an exciting and enjoyable experience. Here’s how.

 Psychological Health is Prosperity

-Let’s face it, most of the time we take our health for granted.
+Let’s face it, we take our health for granted most of the time.

-We tend to get caught-up up in the minutia of our daily lives and we think we’re doing the best we can – yet when our health is taken away, we then realize that we’d do almost anything to bounce back into good health.
+We tend to get caught up in the minutia of our daily lives and think we’re doing the best we can – yet when our health is taken away, we realize that we’d do almost anything to bounce back into good health.

 Faced with significant health obstacles, we wish we’d been more respectful – more mindful – of our self-care.